 The basic reason for this dynamic lies in the search for a distinct identity in the process of interaction and exchange among cultures, or what is known as “acculturation.”
 Within the framework of the acculturation and modernization undergone by Arab theatre, a more powerful culture (that of the West) had left its mark on a weaker one (that of the East).
 Consequently, as became apparent between the 1950s and the 1970s in particular, there was a need to define features of Arab theatre informed by both the accumulated knowledge of the West in this field, and by an authenticity that involved drawing inspiration from the Arabs’ own cultural heritage and store of knowledge.

 Over time, a dispute arose among Arab playwrights and literary theorists over the concepts of rooting and tradition and the means of applying them.
 There was disagreement, for example, over how to employ artistic theatrical tools, and ways of drawing inspiration from tradition.
+Needs citations.
 The reason for this dispute may be found in the differences which existed among political systems and social fabrics from one country to another, despite their shared sense of national affiliation.
 Such differences may have led to contrasting ways of understanding the nature of rooting and cultivation as well as disparate forms of Arab theatrical expression which reflected differing views on how to draw inspiration from tradition, ways of modernizing theatre, and the relationship between Arab theatre, experimentation and modernity.

 ʾIkhlāṣī, who is viewed as one of the most prominent Arab proponents of theatrical experimentation, is of the view that Arabic theatre is rooted in the encounter between European and Arab culture that took place via Arabization and the influence of Western texts.
 Thus, ʾIkhlāṣī recognizes the impact of Western theatre on his own formation as a playwright despite his attempts to free himself from the influence of modern European civilization.